---

 Once you have enabled session tracing, you can visualize traces in your dashboard:

-- Select your team from the scope selector and select your project.
+1. Select your team from the team switcher and select your project.

-- Use the tracing icon in the filter bar to filter to traces.
-You can filter traces using all the same filters available in the Logs tab of the dashboard.
+3. Use the tracing icon in the filter bar to filter to traces.
+You can filter traces using [all the same filters available](/docs/runtime-logs#log-filters) in the **Logs** section in the sidebar of the dashboard.
 To view traces for requests to your browser, press the user icon next to the Traces icon.

 When you view a trace in the dashboard, you see a timeline visualization of how a request flows through your application and Vercel's infrastructure.
 Each horizontal bar in the visualization is a **span**, which represents a single unit of work with a start time, end time, and duration.